Toward Effective Liouvillian Integration: Foliations of Kodaira dimension one

-\begin{prop} Let $\F$ be a reduced Riccati foliation of Kodaira dimension one on a projective surface $X$.
+\begin{prop} Let $\F$ be a reduced and nef Riccati foliation on a projective surface $X$, with $\kod(\F)=1$.
 Then $h^0(X, \KF^{\otimes k}) \ge 2$ for some $k \le 42$.
-Moreover, if $\F$ is a transversely affine Riccati foliation without a rational first integral then we obtain the sharper bound $k\le 8$. \end{prop}
+Moreover, if $\F$ is a transversely affine Riccati foliation that is not virtually transversely Euclidean, then we obtain the sharper bound $k\le 6$. \end{prop}

-The proof of this proposition relies on an analysis of the formula for $f_* \KF$ presented above.
+The proof of this proposition relies on an analysis of the formula (\ref{E:KF}) for $f_* \KF$ presented in Section \ref{S:Riccati}.
 We will split it in four lemmas.
 The first three determine $k$ according to the genus of the base of the reference fibration $f:X \to C$.
 The last one deals with transversely affine Riccati foliations.
 The starting point of all the three lemmas is the same.
 For every $k \in \mathbb N$, we have an inclusion

 where $\lfloor (f_* \KF)^{\otimes k}) \rfloor$ is the divisor deduced from Equation (\ref{E:KF}) by rounding down to integers the rational coefficients.

 \begin{lemma} If $C$ has genus at least two then $h^0(X, \KF) \ge 2$. \end{lemma} \begin{proof} It suffices to notice that the natural composition $f^* \Omega^1_C \to \Omega^1_X \to \KF$ induces an injection of $H^0(C, \Omega^1_C)$ into $H^0(X,\KF)$. \end{proof}